Job Analysis Methods

 - a competency-based job analysis.

-We’ll spend the remainder of this entry discussing each.
+We’ll spend the remainder of this literature discussing each.

 The Position Analysis Questionnaire System